dwmkerr/angular-memory-leaks/article/README.md

 So how do we get memory leaks in JavaScript applications?
 We don't allocate memory directly, the engine does it for us, and it cleans it up afterwards as well<sup><a href="#fn2" id="ref2">2</a></sup>.

-Well strictly, we don't.
-But if we hold on to objects longer than we need to, and that will give us similar results.
+If we hold on to objects longer than we need to, that will give us similar results.
 Let's look at some code:

 ```javascript
 function ChessManager() {